uboslinux/ubos-docs/sphinx/users/troubleshooting.rst

 and reboot your container.

-To make this permanent, create file `/etc/modules-load.d/ip6_tables.conf` with the following single line of content: `ip_tables` and have systemd pick it up with:
+To make this permanent, create file `/etc/modules-load.d/ip6_tables.conf` with the following single line of content: `ip6_tables` and have systemd pick it up with:

 .. code-block:: none